Rhiino1/frontendmentor-stats-preview-card/README.md

 ### Continued development

 As I mentioned above, I want to research about colors and hsl, since I am a programmer I used hex color so I want to change that.
+(Edit) The problem had an easy solution, it was working with [mix-blend-mode](https://developer.mozilla.org/en-US/docs/Web/CSS/mix-blend-mode) with a value of multiply, simply as that.

 ### Useful resources